 Golden Apple: Gene Dillon Elementary School Introduces Social Emotional Learning Curriculum

-A two-step program that focuses on social emotional learning is making its way to Gene Dillon Elementary.
-The aim of the second-step curriculum is to help teach kids to grow academically and socially.
+A two-step program that focuses on social emotional learning is making its way to Gene Dillon Elementary in Bemidji.
+The aim of the Second Step curriculum is to help teach kids to grow academically and socially.
 Students will be learning different skills in the classroom each week.

-“The three main topics that we are going to be talking about, the three main units are empathy-which we will be starting next week and then we will be looking at problem-solving, and how we can manage our emotions,” School Counselor for Gene Dillon Elementary School, Amy Riley said.
+“The three main topics that we are going to be talking about, the three main units are empathy – which we will be starting next week, and then we will be looking at problem-solving, and how we can manage our emotions,” said Amy Riley, school counselor for Gene Dillon.

 The school counselor says the hope is that the program will help create a more caring environment.
 There will be a rewarding system every time a student is following the lesson and is seen helping other students.

 “Teachers are going to be having a lesson, again, like I said, every Wednesday.
 Also, kiddos will be going home with lessons, and the parents will get to see what they’ve done in the classroom, what they’ve learned about empathy, and then they’ll be asked to practice those skills at home and come back with a little bit of homework,” Riley said.

 Each student will receive a paper slip with a new lesson every Wednesday.
 They’re also encouraged to dream big and that’s exactly what this hopes and dream wall is a reminder of.

 “We are so much about promoting character and I think this is tied right along with character because it’s character traits that can help you realize, number one, is have hopes and have dreams, because that’s what gets you up from bed in the morning and moves you forward,” said Jeffrey Wade, Gene Dillon Elementary School 5th grade teacher.